Will Smith (linebacker, born 1992)

-William Lamont "Will" Smith (born January 13, 1992) is a former American football linebacker.
-He was a member of the Winnipeg Blue Bombers and Hamilton Tiger-Cats in the Canadian Football League (CFL).
+William Lamont Smith (born January 13, 1992) is an American former football linebacker.
+He was selected by the Dallas Cowboys in the seventh round of the 2014 NFL draft.
 He played college football at Texas Tech University.

-Early years
+Early life

 Smith attended Notre Dame High School, where he competed in football, basketball and ran track.
 He received honorable-mention All-county honors in both football and basketball.